milewski/bin-exec-loader/README.md

 }
 ```

-You you can also set dynamic args like this:
+You can also set dynamic args like this:

 ```js
 const smallImage = require('./test/sample-files/sample.png?resize=50%25') // 50%25 is the encoded version of 50%